 - A. Owner-Initiated Tools.
 The DC Courts' and its consultants utilize multiple forms of technology not only to deliver capital and facility projects, but to transition projects into the warranty period and operations and maintenance phase in a project life cycle.
 Currently, the various technology systems are being utilized inconsistently and by different users and user groups.
-In addition, none of the technology systems are being utilized to their full potential, and none of the systems are integrated.
+In addition, none of the technology systems are being used in a standard way among users, none of them are being utilized to their full potential, and none of the systems are integrated.
 The technologies currently utilized are: - i.
 Procore.
 The DC Courts own licensure for select modules that are utilized for project/construction management.
 A separate financial module was purchased to utilize for program level roll up of project financials, however, has not been integrated with project financial information house in Procore.